BSN Co–Curricular Learning Goals

 - Acquire and utilize cognitive and practical skills that will enable ability to live healthy, productive, and purposeful lives

 - Exhibit connection and application of knowledge developed across classroom, co-curricular, and other learning

-Students who are English language learners (ELL) may request academic adjustments, such as:
+Students who consider English as an additional language (EAL) may request academic adjustments, such as:

-- Extended testing time for RCoN teacher-made exams; adjustments are designed to decrease over time and cease prior to Capstone theory course
+- Extended testing time for College teacher-made exams; adjustments are designed to decrease over time and cease prior to Capstone theory course

 - Alternate testing setting

 - Use of a student-provided, hard copy, bilingual dictionary

 - Students are required to self-identify as an EAL learner.

 - Students must contact the Program Director in order to request testing adjustments.
 Students should not make requests directly to faculty members.